Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: Introduction

-$\bullet\,$Experimental results using the Kodak\cite{Kodak}, Tecnick \cite{Tecnick} datasets show that the proposed scheme outperforms all the previous learning-based methods including \cite{Lee_2021} and traditional codecs including VVC in terms of the PSNR and MS-SSIM.
-For example, for the Kodak dataset in terms of PSNR, when the bit rate is higher than 0.4 bpp, our method is 0.2-0.3 dB higher than \cite{Lee_2021, cheng2020}, and 0.3-0.4 dB higher than VVC(4:4:4).
-For the Tecnick dataset, in terms of PSNR, when the bit rate is higher than 0.2 bpp, our method is 0.3-0.4 dB higher than VVC(4:4:4).
+Experimental results using the Kodak\cite{Kodak}, Tecnick-100, and Tecnick-40 datasets in \cite{Tecnick} show that the proposed scheme outperforms all the previous learning-based methods including \cite{Lee_2021,cheng2020} and traditional codecs including VVC in both PSNR and MS-SSIM.
+For example, in terms of PSNR, for the Kodak dataset, when the bit rate is higher than 0.4 bpp, our method is 0.2-0.3 dB higher than \cite{Lee_2021, cheng2020}, and 0.3-0.4 dB higher than VVC (4:4:4).
+For the Tecnick dataset, when the bit rate is higher than 0.2 bpp, our method is 0.3-0.4 dB better than VVC (4:4:4).
 This represents the new state of the art in learned image compression.

 The remainder of the paper is organized as follows.
-In Section \ref{The Proposed structure}, we propose our image compression framework with discretized Gaussian-Laplacian-Logistic mixture model and the concatenated residual modules (CRM).
-In Sec. \ref{Experiment}, we compare our methods with some traditional state-of-the-art learning-based methods and classical image compression methods.
+In Section \ref{The Proposed structure}, we propose our image compression framework with discretized Gaussian-Laplacian-Logistic mixture model and the concatenated residual modules.
+In Sec. \ref{Experiment}, we compare our method with some state-of-the-art learning-based methods and classical image compression methods.
 Ablation experiments are carried out to investigate the performance gain of the the proposed scheme.
 The conclusions are reported in Sec. \ref{Conclusion}.